Sugar plantations in the Caribbean: Move from South America to the Caribbean

-Although the sugar trade in the Americas was initially dominated by the Portuguese Empire, the Dutch–Portuguese War would cause a shift which would have knock-on effects for the further growth of the sugar trade in the Caribbean and particularly the production of rum (made from sugar cane juice).
+Although the sugar trade in the Americas was initially dominated by the Portuguese Empire, the Dutch–Portuguese War caused a shift which affected the further growth of the sugar trade in the Caribbean, and particularly the production of rum (made from sugarcane juice).
 In 1630, the Dutch seized Recife near Pernambuco in what is today Brazil (the Dutch called this New Holland after they took over) and this territory included some sugar plantations worked by African slaves who had been brought to the territory earlier.
-Some of the slave plantation owners were Cristão-Novo, i.e. "New Christian" Sephardic Jews who had been forced to convert to the Catholic Church.
-As the Portuguese Inquisition was in operation and the Dutch Calvinists were generally more tolerant of Jews, they were happy to side with them over the Catholic Portuguese and remained in the area operating their substantial sugar-orientated slave plantations, now under Dutch sovereignty.
+Some of the slave plantation owners were Cristão-Novo, i.e. "New Christian" (a term coined by Spanish chroniclers) Sephardic Jews who had, in response to pressure by the Portuguese Inquisition, adopted a veneer of Christianity while maintaining what traditions and practices they could.
+As the Dutch had provided support and asylum to Jews fleeing from Spanish Persecution, they were able and willing to incorporate Jewish plantation owners and overseers into the Dutch colonial structure.
 They even founded the first public synagogue in the Americas there in 1636; the Kahal Zur Israel Synagogue.

-Further north in the Caribbean, the Protestant Kingdom of England was beginning to challenge the interest of the Catholic powers in the region such as the Spanish Empire and the Kingdom of France, taking control of a number of islands, including Jamaica and Barbados.
-One of these men, Colonel James Drax who had interests in Barbados, visited Dutch Brazil in 1640 and purchased a triple-roller sugar mill and a set of copper cauldrons (used for turning sugar cane into molasses, i.e. sugar cane juice used in rum production).
-This technology, although originating in Sicily had spread to the New World and had been improved to aid the sugar plantations in other ways, bringing their expert knowledge of technologies in cultivating rum from the sugar cane and working as merchants, supplying them with African slaves to work the plantations, helping to make Barbados the sugar capital of the Caribbean and the rum capital of the world.
+Further north in the Caribbean, the Protestant Kingdom of England was beginning to challenge the interest of the Catholic powers in the region such as the Spanish Empire and the Kingdom of France, taking control of islands including Jamaica and Barbados.
+Colonel James Drax who had interests in Barbados, visited Dutch Brazil in 1640 and purchased a triple-roller sugar mill and a set of copper cauldrons (used for turning sugarcane into molasses, i.e. sugarcane juice used in rum production).
+This technology originated in Sicily and had spread to the New World.
+Technological improvements aided the sugar plantations in other ways, bringing expert knowledge in cultivating rum and working as merchants, and supplying the plantations with African slaves.
+Barbados thus became the sugar capital of the Caribbean and the rum capital of the world.
 By 1706, the laws against Jews owning sugar plantations in Barbados were dropped, by which time Jewish involvement in rum production was reduced to a nominal status.